Key Takeaways:

 Digital Piracy

-Unauthorised downloading, copying, or sharing of digitally protected works including music, movies, software, or video games is known as digital piracy.
+Digital piracy involves the unauthorised downloading, copying, or sharing of digitally protected works such as music, movies, software, or video games.
+It often occurs through peer-to-peer file-sharing networks or torrent sites.

 Example: Downloading a copyrighted movie from an illegal torrent website and sharing it with others without the permission of the film’s production company.